winglang/playground/apps/tour/src/tutorials/inflight/basic/14-tutorial.md

 7. Inflight code can reference data from preflight, but the data cannot be mutated.

 ### More advanced concepts
-You can continue to dive into more advanced concepts of preflight and inflight code in the [next tutorial](/advanced-preflight-inflight).
-It covers preflight, inflight and mixed phase classes, as well as how the compiler works to make everything we've covered possible.
+You can dive into more advanced concepts of preflight and inflight code, including preflight, inflight and mixed phase classes in the preflight and inflight [documentation page](https://www.winglang.io/docs/concepts/inflights).

-You can also read the preflight and inflight [documentation page](https://www.winglang.io/docs/concepts/inflights) which covers the concepts in this tutorial and the next one in more detail.

 Alternatively, you can explore other tutorials and documentation pages: